 2. B and C Players struggle to make calls on executives.

-Part of the problem is the extensive product training companies pound into their sellers’ brains.
+Part of the problem and a leading cause of bad sales performance is the extensive product training companies pound into their sellers’ brains.
 It causes sellers to view their offerings as nouns as they attempt to educate buyers with esoteric facts about offerings.

 They subscribe to the theory “if she knew what I know about this offering she would buy.”
 The reality is that very few executives have the bandwidth or desire to learn about offerings.

 I met a seller who shared with me that he was a chemical engineer that worked for a company that sold industrial adhesives (expensive glue).
 When asked to describe the glue he droned on for about 45 seconds using words like viscosity, molecular bonding, ions, etc.

 When he came up for air I shared with him that he was describing his offering as though it were a noun.
 I asked if he could describe it by making glue a verb.

 He had to gather himself for a few seconds and then told me that aerospace was a major vertical for his company and prospects had to affix aluminum skins to airplane’s framework rivets with a rivet.

 There were four reasons rivets were bad in that they: put holes in the frame, added weight, were more expensive and created drag that reduced fuel economy.

 His glue allowed aircraft to be stronger, lighter, less expensive and deliver better fuel economy.
 I remembered 3 or 4 words from his noun-based pitch but recall nearly word for word his verb-based positioning.

 A Players don’t execute product sales.
 They are able to discuss desired business outcomes and articulate product usage to executive buyers.